-Bhumi Pednekar Wasn't The First Choice For Bala; Makers Wanted To Cast Dark-complexioned Actor!
+Bhumi Pednekar Wasn't The First Choice For Bala; Makers Wanted To Cast A Dark-Complexioned Actor!

-Ayushmann Khurrana-Bhumi Pednekar-Yami Gautam starrer 'Bala' is having an impressive run at the box office and has already crossed the 100-crore mark at the box office.
+Ayushmann Khurrana-Bhumi Pednekar-Yami Gautam starrer 'Bala' is having an impressive run at the box office and has already crossed the 100-crore mark at the ticket window.
 Before the film's release, Bhumi had received flak for playing a dark-skinned character in the film.

 Recently while speaking with PTI, the film's director Amar Kaushik revealed that the actress wasn't the first choice and the makers had thought of casting a dark-complexioned actor instead.